blocknative/web3-onboard/packages/core/README.md

 type Chain = {
   id: ChainId // hex encoded string, eg '0x1' for Ethereum Mainnet namespace?: 'evm' // string indicating chain namespace.
 Defaults to 'evm' but will allow other chain namespaces in the future
-  rpcUrl: string // used for network requests (eg Alchemy or Infura end point)
+  // PLEASE NOTE: Some wallets require an rpcUrl, label, and token for actions such as adding a new chain.
-  label: string // used for display, eg Ethereum Mainnet
+  // It is recommended to include rpcUrl, label, and token for full functionality. rpcUrl?: string // Recommended to include.
+Used for network requests (eg Alchemy or Infura end point). label?: string // Recommended to include.
+Used for display, eg Ethereum Mainnet.
-  token: TokenSymbol // the native token symbol, eg ETH, BNB, MATIC color?: string // the color used to represent the chain and will be used as a background for the icon icon?: string // the icon to represent the chain publicRpcUrl?: string // an optional public RPC used when adding a new chain config to the wallet
+  token?: TokenSymbol // Recommended to include.
+The native token symbol, eg ETH, BNB, MATIC. color?: string // the color used to represent the chain and will be used as a background for the icon icon?: string // the icon to represent the chain publicRpcUrl?: string // an optional public RPC used when adding a new chain config to the wallet